Aner Dam Wildlife Sanctuary: Fauna

-The animals include Leopard, wild cat, Black Buck, Jackal, wolf, monitor lizards, porcupine, Barking deer, Hares.
+The animals include Leopard, wildcat, Black Buck, Jackal, wolf, monitor lizards, porcupine, Barking deer, Hares.
 The birds include peacock and water fowls like cranes, storks, Brahmani duck are found.

 Tourist Places

 The major tourist place is AnerDam.
 The sanctuary is not accessible specially during rainy season.
 There is PWD rest house at Shirpur and Forest Rest house at Rohini and Chopda.

 Threats

 The threats include Illicit cutting, forest fires, encroachment, hunting and trespassing.
 The spread of shrubby weed Lantana camara is causing damage to the grasslands.